samuelhigbee/samuelhigbee.github.io/research.md

 **Policy learning with new treatments**
 [(pdf)]({{ site.url }}/assets/papers/policy_learning_new.pdf)

-*Revision requested at Quantitative Economics*
+*Conditionally accepted at Quantitative Economics*

 I study the problem of a decision maker choosing a policy to allocate treatment to a heterogeneous population on the basis of experimental data that includes only a subset